JLiu-1/QPET-Artifact-SIGMOD/README.md

-# QPET integration for SZ3/QoZ/HPEZ (pointwise and regional QoI)
+# QPET integration for SZ3/QoZ/HPEZ (3D vector QoI)

 ## Introduction

-This branch includes the codes for SZ3-QPET, QoZ-QPET, and HPEZ-QPET on pointwise and regional QoIs (single-snapshot compression).
+This branch includes the codes for SZ3-QPET, QoZ-QPET, and HPEZ-QPET on 3D vector QoIs (three-snapshot compression).

-For vector QoI preservation on cross-snapshot compression, check the codes at the hpez_qpet_vec branch.
+For other QoIs, check the codes at the hpez_qpet branch.
-.

 ## Dependencies

 Please Install the following dependencies before compiling HPEZ: